How To Shutdown Windows From Command Line with Shutdown Command Examples and Tutorial

 COMPUTERis used when we need to run

-shutdowncommand on remote computer
+shutdowncommand on the remote computer

 COMMENTis used with comment feature to provide message

-Now the main purpose of
+Now the main purpose of the command

-shutdown command is shutting down the system or computer.
-Just providing the
+shutdown is shutting down the system or computer.
+Just providing the command

 > shutdown /s

-We can also restart system with the
+We can also restart the system with the command

-shutdown command.
-We will provide the
+shutdown.
+We will provide the option